squidrainfallcowmoon/Complete-Windows-11-icon-pack-.ico-/README.md

 https://github.com/IconiumGraphics/windows-11-icons

-you can find custom folder icons on deviantart to add to this pack i removed all the custom icons that i put in this because i forgot who made them if you find something that you made thats in this ill remove it
+you can find custom folder icons on deviantart to add to this pack i removed most of the custom icons that i put in this because i forgot who made them if you find something that you made thats in this ill remove it